coffinsyrup/google-voice-keepalive-macos/README.md

 </p>

-# Google Voice Keepalive for macOS
+#Google Voice Keepalive for macOS

-This project keeps your Google Voice numbers active on macOS.
-It sends one outgoing text message from each Google Voice account on a schedule.
-Google requires some activity every 90 days.
-Sending one text is enough to keep a number active.
+This tool keeps your Google Voice numbers active by sending a small automated message on a schedule.
+The system uses AppleScript, Google Chrome, and Apple Calendar on macOS.

-Everything runs locally on your Mac.
-No cloud services.
-No external automation tools.
+Google requires active use for each Google Voice number.
+If you do not call, text, or answer calls for about 90 days, the number can be reclaimed.
+This tool prevents that by sending automated keepalive messages.

+This project supports multiple accounts.
+You can generate individual keepalive apps for each Google Voice number you own.

 ---